Tirzepatide: what the research says.

 Developed by Eli Lilly, tirzepatide was approved by the FDA in May 2022 under the brand name Mounjaro for type 2 diabetes, and in November 2023 under the brand name Zepbound for chronic weight management.

-Compounded tirzepatide uses the same active ingredient but is prepared by licensed U.S. compounding pharmacies outside the FDA-approved brand pathway, under the 503A or 503B compounding framework.
-It is not FDA-approved; it is legally prepared under a separate regulatory framework.
+Compounded tirzepatide is based on the same underlying molecule but is prepared by state-licensed U.S. compounding pharmacies outside the FDA-approved brand pathway, under the federal 503A compounding framework.
+PepScribe’s tirzepatide is compounded in the USA by licensed 503A pharmacies specifically, not 503B and not international.
+It is not FDA-approved; it is legally prepared under a separate regulatory pathway.

 GIP + GLP-1 activation

 Tirzepatide binds both GIP and GLP-1 receptors, which are co-expressed in the pancreas, adipose tissue, and central nervous system.
-Preclinical receptor pharmacology (Willard et al., JCI Insight, 2020) showed tirzepatide acts as an imbalanced dual agonist — engaging the GIP receptor more strongly than the GLP-1 receptor, with biased GLP-1 signaling that favors cAMP generation over β-arrestin recruitment.
-Clinical efficacy comparisons are covered by the SURMOUNT and SURPASS programs below.
+Preclinical receptor pharmacology (Willard et al., JCI Insight, 2020) showed tirzepatide acts as an imbalanced dual agonist, engaging the GIP receptor more strongly than the GLP-1 receptor, with biased GLP-1 signaling that favors cAMP generation over β-arrestin recruitment.

 Reduced caloric intake